Marcus Gheeraerts the Younger: Elizabethan success

 Sir Henry Lee of Ditchley, who retired as Queen's Champion in the autumn of 1590, was the architect of much of the chivalric pageantry at the court of Elizabeth I. Lee became Gheeraerts' patron around 1590, and Gheeraerts quickly became fashionable in court circles, creating emblematic portraits associated with the elaborate costumed iconography of Lee's Accession Day tilts.
-The queen likely sat to him for the Ditchley Portrait of 1592, and her favourite the Earl of Essex employed Gheeraerts from 1596.
+The Queen likely sat to him for the Ditchley Portrait of her in 1592, which depicted her standing close to "Lee's Oxfordshire estate at Ditchley", and her favourite Robert Devereux, 2nd Earl of Essex employed Gheeraerts from 1596.
 The royal accounts for 1596–98 also include payments for decorative work by "Marcus Gerarde".
 Another Gheeraerts portrait of Elizabeth is in the collection of Trinity College, Cambridge.

 The Ditchley Portrait seems to have always been at Lee's home in Oxfordshire, and was likely painted for (or commemorates) her two-day visit to Ditchley in 1592.
-In this image, the queen stands on a map of England, her feet on Oxfordshire.
+In this image, the Queen stands on a map of England, her feet on Oxfordshire.
 The painting has been trimmed and the background poorly repainted, so that the inscription and sonnet are incomplete.
 Storms rage behind her while the sun shines before her, and she wears a jewel in the form of a celestial or armillary sphere close to her left ear.
 The new portrait aesthetic did not please the aging queen, and in the many versions of this painting made with the allegorical items removed, likely in Gheeraerts' workshop, Elizabeth's features are "softened" from the stark realism of her face in the original.
-One of these was sent as a diplomatic gift to the Grand Duke of Tuscany and is now in the Palazzo Pitti.
+One of these was sent as a diplomatic gift to Ferdinando I de' Medici, Grand Duke of Tuscany and is now in the Palazzo Pitti.

 Around 1594, Gheeraerts painted a portrait of Lee's cousin Captain Thomas Lee standing in a landscape wearing Irish dress.
 The iconography of the portrait alludes to Captain Lee's service in Ireland.
 Gheeraerts also painted several portraits of Sir Henry Lee himself, including a full-length portrait in his robes of the Order of the Garter (1602).

 Essex (whose mother Lettice Knollys, Countess of Leicester was related to Sir Henry Lee) seems to have used Gheeraerts exclusively for large-scale portraits from the mid-1590s.
-The first of these is the 1596 full-length portrait of Essex at Woburn Abbey, where he stands in a landscape with the burning Spanish city of Cadiz in the background.
+The first of these is the 1596 full-length portrait of Essex at Woburn Abbey, where he stands in a landscape with the burning Spanish city of Cádiz in the background.
 Many half-length and three-quarter-length portraits of Essex with plain backgrounds appear to be studio variants of sittings to Gheeraerts.
 Like Lee, Essex was an important participant in the Accession Day tilts.

 Sir Roy Strong wrote of the Ditchley and Woburn Abbey portraits:

-Gheeraerts' popularity does not seem to have been tainted by the patronage of participants in the Essex Rebellion (both Essex and Thomas Lee were executed for treason in 1602).
+Gheeraerts' popularity does not seem to have been tainted by the patronage of participants in the Essex Rebellion (both Essex and Thomas Lee were executed for treason in 1601).